Shop Subscribe

 Tips for Sharpening Colored Pencils

-Turning and rocking the pencil back and forth can damage the pencil.
-If you’d like to use an electric sharpener, hold your pencil steady, sharpen only a few colored pencils at a time, then give the sharpener time to cool off before beginning again.
+If you’d like to use an electric sharpener, hold your pencil steady, sharpen only a few at a time, and then give the sharpener time to cool off before beginning again.
 As an electric sharpener heats up, it can soften and “grab” the wax core of your pencil and pull it out.
-Run a regular, graphite pencil through the sharpener every so often to clean the blades.
+Run a regular graphite pencil through the sharpener occasionally to clean the blades.

-Colored Pencil Techniques & Examples
+Techniques & Examples

-Using colored pencils is fairly intuitive, but there are a few techniques to note:
+Using colored pencils is fairly intuitive, but there are a few techniques to note.

 Stippling